-Neutral/No Change in Regulations - Highlighted in gray Decrease in Regulations - Highlighted in yellow Increase in Regulations - Highlighted in green

-- (q) "Tree Manual" is a guidance document with planting and maintenance specifications aimed to keep plants in a healthy state.
-Copies of the Tree Manual shall be on file at OC Public Works, in the office of the County Clerk, and on the County's website.
-Printed copies shall be made available to the public at a fee sufficient to recover costs.
-The Tree Manual may be amended by Director or designee providing such amendments are consistent with the purpose and intent of the Tree Preservation Regulations.
-In the event of any conflict between the Tree Manual and the Tree Preservation Regulations, the provisions of the Tree Preservation Regulations shall govern. - (r) "Tree Preservation Permit" shall be required as part of the landscape permit or a stand-alone Tree Preservation Permit process pursuant to section 7-9-69.4. - (s) "Tree Preservation Management Plan" is a report prepared by an Arborist or a

-Landscape Plan prepared by a licensed landscape architect showing the location of the Protected Tree(s) relative to the proposed project, including Global Positioning System (GPS) coordinates (i.e., latitude/longitude), or comparable location identifier (e.g., distance from a permanent structure, current aerial photograph of the tree with measurements), and a description of the tree(s) including species name, health, and DBH of tree(s) to be impacted.
-The plan shall include applicable recommendations for Replacement Trees to be planted on-site and/or off-site.
-The plan shall also include how the property owner shall ensure continued compliance with the Tree Preservation Regulations. - (t) "Tree Replacement Scale" represents the minimum number of Replacement Trees required as based on the DBH of the original tree.
+- original tree impacted during construction and shall apply to a period of ten (10) years for protected oak species and five (5) years for all other protected species. - (r) "Small Development Project" is defined as a single-family residential project, which includes only one parcel and does not involve a subdivision of the parcel. - (s) "Temporary Stockpiling" refers to the holding of a Protected Tree in a temporary nursery location after it has been removed from its original location, prior to the transplanting of the tree into a different location either elsewhere on the property or at an off-site location.
+Protected Trees that are stockpiled for transplanting shall be subject to the same Replacement Tree Monitoring Period as a Replacement tree. - "Tree Manual" is a guidance document with planting and maintenance specifications aimed to keep plants in a healthy state.
+Copies of the Tree Manual shall be on file at OC Public Works, in the office of the County Clerk and on the County's website.
+Printed copies will be made available to the public at a fee sufficient to recover costs.
+The Tree Manual may be amended by Deputy Director of OC Development Services, or designee providing such amendments are consistent with the purpose and intent of this division.
+In the event of any conflict between the Tree Manual and the Ordinance, the provisions of the Ordinance shall govern. - (u) "Tree Preservation Covenant" is a document to be recorded on the property after a Protected Tree is installed in accordance with specifications in the Tree Manual. - (v) "Tree Preservation Fund" refers to a fund managed by OC Public Works, which is to be pooled and utilized for installation, maintenance, and other general activities to support the preservation of native trees.
+See Section 7-9-69.4(c)(5). - (w) "Tree Preservation Permit" shall be required as part of the landscape permit or a stand-alone Tree Preservation Permit process pursuant to the County Codified Ordinance.
+See Section 7-9-69.4. - (x) "Tree Preservation Management Plan" is a report prepared by an Arborist or a Landscape Plan prepared by a licensed landscape architect showing the location of the Protected Tree(s) relative to the proposed project, and a description of the tree(s) including species name, health, and DBH of tree(s) to be impacted.
+The plan will include applicable recommendations for Replacement Trees to be planted on site, off site, and/or an in-lieu fee option.
+The plan will also include how the Applicant will ensure continued compliance with the Ordinance. - (y) "Tree Protection Zone" is defined as that area within the drip line of a Protected Tree and extending to a point five (5) feet outside the greatest extent of the drip line, or fifteen (15) feet from the trunk of a tree, whichever distance is greater.

-Native Oaks (Quercus spp.) and California Sycamore (Platanus racemosa)

-Other Protected Tree Species

-"Tree Protection Zone" is defined as that area within the drip line of a Protected Tree and extending to a point five (5) feet outside the greatest extent of the drip line, or fifteen (15) feet from the trunk of a tree, whichever distance is greater.

-Sec.
-7-9-69.4. - Tree Preservation Permit.
+Section 7-9-69.4. - Tree Preservation Permit